Happy-Ferret/serenedi/README.md

 What's happening?

-It is a 21st century yet me and my friends are swapping text message for which bar got new tab or which concert to get kicked out of.
-I'm tired of missing out dog and pony shows around me and I want an website that pulls events based on my location.
+Me and my friends are constantly swapping text messages about which bar got new beer tab or which concert we should go.
+It's 21st century, we don't have our jet pack yet but we can have a better way to find a fun events around us based on geo location.

-There has to be a better way.

-Maybe [serenedi](http://serenedi.com) is not the solution but it is a twisted soul's phathetic attempt at it.
+Maybe [serenedi](http://serenedi.com) is not the solution but it is my phathetic attempt at it.

  * Connect with eventbrite API and pull near by events